eviltobz/Vvec.Cli/Readme.md

-# App Ideas
+# Vvec.Cli

-## Project Navigator
+This is my very opinionated library for writing CLI apps.

-Build on my Dyn 'd' powershell script for quick access to different folders in a common project.
+It wraps the MS System.Commandline stuff to work in a way that I find more pleasing.
+It has a bunch of functionality for writing to and reading from the console, including simple ways to add some colour formatting.
+It dabbles with source generators for doing some startup stuff more efficiently that you could with reflection, and has some simple config handling too.
+It's not exactly production-quality code, and due to the heavy UI interaction there's not great test coverage.

-Have config to set the root directory, and maybe names for a few main folders within that you want quick access to.
-Oh, and allow other folders outside of the project heirarchy too (e.g. my eviltobz git repo).
-Have some fuzzy matching on a supplied arg so it'll go straight to a folder that it matches.
-If it's listing the folders, have the number to select, but also allow text and the fuzzy matching again.
+The Vvec.Prj project uses it to create a simple command line tool for navigating a project folder that contains several git repos.